NanoEdge AI Studio¶

 If you don’t have an Internet connection, offline activation is available:

-- Click on you your license key, then
+- Click on your license key, then Activations and Offline activation

-ACTIVATION, then paste the string of characters from step 2, and click
+- Click ACTIVATION, then paste the string of characters copied in step 2, and click Download response.

 During the library selection process, NanoEdge AI Studio uses user data (input files containing signals) to test and benchmark many machine learning models and parameters.
 The way those input files are structured, formatted, and the way the signal were recorded is therefore very important.